Academic Career Advancement Programme

 Programme of activities

-Participants must be prepared to co-failitate a seminar on one of the topics listed below.
+Participants must be prepared to attend all seminars, as well as co-failitating a seminar on one of the topics listed below.

 Get started in academia with confidence.
 We will discuss adapting to the university environment as an early career academic and examine resources that will help you to plan your entry pathway.